jonsalaz/JavaFX-Scrabble/README.md

 #### Known Bugs and Issues:

 #### Display:
 There are no known bugs or issues with the terminal display.
-Output from solver should match with output provided by instructor.

 #### Functionality:
 There are no known bugs or issues with the functionality of the terminal solver.
-Solver passes every example test case given by the instructor as well as a variety of other test cases.

 ### GUI Scrabble Game: